The Power Of A Mascot

 If you want to stand out in a crowded market.

 Does everyone in your industry feel too similar?
-A mascot can set you apart with a character that gives you a unique “face” people notice and remember.
+When five companies in an industry all use the same clean corporate look, a memorable character can instantly stand apart.
+A mascot gives you a unique “face” people notice and remember.

 If you want to connect emotionally.